Blazorise/Blazorise.Articles/news/2024-07-23-release-notes-160/post.md

 ### Better form support in SSR mode

 In this release we have made some changes to enable beter support our input components like TextEdit, NumericEdit, etc. to work with **server-side rendering**.
-It works by automatically calculating the name attribute of form field which then helps it to properly POST the form.
+It works by automatically calculating the `name` attribute of form field which then helps it to properly POST the form.

 #### Body Theme Font Options

 Added few more options to easily define font options for the document body element.
-It is now possible to define font-family, font-size, font-style, font-weight.
+It is now possible to define `font-family`, `font-size`, `font-style`, `font-weight`.
 All by defining the FontOptions on Blazorise theme.

 ## Wrap Up ️🔚